-Option C: Regional Ethnography.
-Area for 1969: Australia. (a) A study of pre-European Australian culture (excluding archaeological material). (b) A survey of modern conditions and race relations in Australia.
+3.34 (e) Regional Ethnography.
+Area prescribed for 1970: Australia.
+A study of pre-European Australian culture (excluding archaeological material).
+A survey of modern conditions and race relations in Australia.

 Prescribed text: Berndt, R. M. & C. H., The World of the First Australians (Ure-Smith, 1964).